neurotech-berkeley/neurotech-course/lab7/README.md

 # Lab 7: Measuring attention using cross-brain correlations

 ### Introduction
-In this lab, we will record EEG while trying to remember words, as well as later recognizing these same words among others.
-Hopefully, we'll be able to see the event related potentials corresponding to remembered vs not-remembered words, and possibly recognized vs not recognized words.
+In this lab, we will measure correlations across brains, as a measure of attention.
+The idea is that, the more people pay attention to a stimulus, the more their brain is driven by a stimulus and not their internal thoughts.
+If it is driven by the stimulus, then brain signals across different sessions should be similar.

 ### Setup

-First, install the libraries:
+First, install the libraries (there are new python dependencies this time!):
 ``` bash
 npm install
 pip install -r requirements.txt